PVLI-25-26/PVLI-Project/GDD/Internal Technical Document/Room and dungeon editor.md

 ## How to add scattering areas
 To add a **scattering area** to a room, go to the **Scattering** layer.
 Now you can open the `Templates` folder and drag the `ScatteringTemplate.tx` template to the map.
 Now you just need to specify the *identifier* of the **obstacles instanced in the area** to make sure the game knows what obstacle you want the area to spawn.
 Enter the *identifier* in the `Class` property of the object created.

+You can specify **multiple identifiers** separated by spaces, to spawn randomly different types of objects.
+For example: `Class: tree1 tree2 tree3` will spawn randomly the obstacles `tree1`, `tree2` and `tree3` in the area.

 *identifiers* of obstacles are defined in their `JSON` file at `src/configs/obstacles-config.json`.

 You can also specify **how many objects you want to spawn in the area** with the custom property `fill`.
 A value of 100 means that 100 objects associated with the identifier in `class` will be spawned inside the area of the rectangle.
 ![[Screenshot from 2025-11-24 23-18-44.png]]
 >[!TIP] Hide or lock the Scattering layer!